-Upper Mustang trek is one of the less demanding treks, is a perfect area for visiting Buddhists Monasteries and ancient caves.
-Upper Mustang has a barren landscape of eroded sandstone pillars and discontinuous moraine terraces, which together present a colorful mosaic made up principally of earthen reds, yellows and brown.
+Upper Mustang trek is one of the less demanding treks, are a perfect area for visiting Buddhists Monasteries and ancient caves.
+Upper Mustang has a barren landscape of eroded sandstone pillars and discontinuous moraine terraces, which together present a colorful mosaic made up principally of earthen reds, yellows and browns.

 Lo manthang is the biggest town of Mustang and relatively easy trek along the permitted route lies in the very heart of Mustang.
 Upper Mustang trekking is lying under the rain shadow of the Himalayas is possibly the last remnant of pristine Tibetan culture.